So you're new to programming, huh? I was there once upon a time, too. My experience went a little something like this:

 Each of these roles has its own nuances, so do your research before applying.
 Cody Lindley's Front-End Developer Handbook has a great explanation of each of these roles, so starting there is a great choice.

-Ready to take the next step in your career as a new developer?
+Ready to take the next step in your career and become developer?
 Download our course packet for more information about our full-stack web development bootcamps.